thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 ## Objectives

-* Explain what is an algorithm.
+* Explain what is an algorithm
-* Explain how algorithms are measured.
+* Explain how algorithms are measured
 * Explain what is Big O Notation
-* Explain why Big O Notation is important with Time Complexity and Space Complexity
 * Identify Big O Notation of several algorithms
 * Describe algorithms for sorting including the following algorithms:
   * Selection Sort